Teri Garr: Retirement

 In 2006, Garr published an autobiography, Speedbumps: Flooring It Through Hollywood, which details her career and health struggles after her diagnosis of multiple sclerosis.
 Garr appeared on The Moth Radio Hour broadcast of December 9, 2009, to tell a humorous reminiscence, "Wake Up Call".

 Garr last acted on television in 2011.
 She appeared at the 19th Annual Race to Erase MS event in 2012.
+In 2019, it was revealed Garr had retired from acting in 2011.

 Personal life

+Marriage and relationships

 In the early 1980s, Garr was in a seven-year relationship with film executive Roger Birnbaum.
 After separating from Birnbaum, Garr was in a seven-year relationship with David Kipper, a physician, to whom she was introduced by Carrie Fisher.
-In 1993, Garr married building contractor John O'Neil, and that same year, in November, they were present when their adopted daughter Molly O'Neil was born.
+In 1993, Garr married building contractor John O'Neil, and that same year, in November, they adopted daughter Molly O'Neil.
 The couple divorced in 1996.

+Stalking incident

 In July 1990, a Los Angeles County judge ordered a woman charged with stalking Garr to cease contacting her and to remain 100 yd away from Garr, her home, and her work locations for three years.

-Health issues

-In October 2002, Garr confirmed that she had been diagnosed with multiple sclerosis.
-After years of uncertainty and secrecy about her diagnosis, Garr explained her reasons for deciding to go public: "I'm telling my story for the first time so I can help people.
-I can help people know they aren't alone and tell them there are reasons to be optimistic because, today, treatment options are available."